 As a top-rated day trip destinations, it gets quite busy here – especially on weekends and holidays.

-You’ve got a few options for getting up to Sayulita.
-The most economical is catching the public bus.
+You’ve got a few options for getting to Sayulita from Puerto Vallarta.

 Ride-sharing apps or taxi